amsto2/dnnRHD/README.md

-# Project: Automatic RHD Classification from single-lead ECG
+# Automatic RHD Classification from single-lead ECG

 Machine learning for classification of advanced rheumatic heart disease from wearable electrocardiogram signals (link to paper)